lgi-devs/lgi/docs/guide.md

 Pure Lua lacks native binary modifiable buffer structure, which is a problem for some GObject APIs, for example `Gio.InputStream.read()`, which request pre-allocated buffer which will be modified (filled) during the call.
-To overcome this problem, LGI adopts the [bytes proposal](http://permalink.gmane.org/gmane.comp.lang.lua.general/79288 "Defining a library for mutable byte arrays").
-Since the standalone implementation of this proposal does not seem to be available yet, LGI uses its own implementation which is used when no external `bytes` package can be found.
+To overcome this problem, lgi adopts the [bytes proposal](http://permalink.gmane.org/gmane.comp.lang.lua.general/79288 "Defining a library for mutable byte arrays").
+Since the standalone implementation of this proposal does not seem to be available yet, lgi uses its own implementation which is used when no external `bytes` package can be found.
 An example of `bytes` buffer usage follows: